cardano-scaling/hydra/docs/docs/getting-started/installation.md

 ## Using Docker

-The quickest way to get a hydra-node running is to use our Docker images.
+The quickest way to get a hydra-node running is to use our Docker images:

 ````mdx-code-block
 <TerminalWindow>